Chelsoconn/225/225 Notes.md

 bar();                     // "this here is: [object Window]"
 ```

-This example shows that binding a function to a context object occurs **when you execute the function, not when you define it**.
-On line 9, we set `bar` to point to `object`'s `foo` method.
-When we call `bar`, JavaScript implicitly binds the method to the global object instead of `object`.

 In strict mode, the implicit execution context is `undefined`.
 It's important to note, however, that `this` still points to the global object in the global scope.